metrorailings/OwlBlog/content/posts/wild-card-weekend-notes.md

 It seems evident to me that the Saints phoned this game in.
 Even though pound-for-pound the Saints are the better team, New Orleans was not fully committed to winning this game, instead possibly looking ahead to the Packers or even the 49ers.

 Tackling was poor.
 The pass rush was nonexistent.
 Will Lutz missed a kick.
 Offensive linemen were losing their battles in the trenches.
+Only Trey Hendricksen and and Taysom Hill seem to have shown up here.

+Kevin Stefanski needs to be given credit here though for his playcalling.
+His plays have made some excellent use of pre-snap motion to throw this Saints defense off their scent.
+The Vikings also used the Saints initial reads against them on occasion with some great success.